SHAOWENJIN/shaowenjin.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a MSc Robotics student at the University of Manchester, with a background in Artificial Intelligence.
-I have focused my academic and practical efforts on the development of "Intelligent Environments."
+I have focused my academic and practical efforts on the development of "Intelligent Environments".
 This path included my bachelor's thesis, Deep Learning-Based Prediction of Photovoltaic Power Generation, and was reinforced by an electronic internship in the energy sector.

-My focus extends beyond pure technology to include the confluence of AI and psychology, where I seek to combine more intuitive service and interaction.

-My goal is to forge a career as an engineer who creates tangible solutions at the nexus of machine intelligence and real-world applications, particularly within the energy or human-computer interaction.
+My goal is to forge a career as an engineer who creates tangible solutions at the nexus of machine intelligence, particularly within the energy.

 # 💡 Technical Skills